itserinlee/CPSC408_Subscription_Payment_App/README.md

 # Payment Processing App for Magazine Subscriptions
+***Database Management - CPSC 408, (Fall 2021)***

-Tarek El-Hajjaoui, Erin Lee, Connor Lydon
+*Tarek El-Hajjaoui, Erin Lee, Connor Lydon*

 ### Summary
-supplied is our program for interacting with our Magazine Subscription Database.
-It is already initialized and set up to run on the cloud instance.
-Follow the instructions below
+This a payment processing console app for magazine subscriptions.
+The database runs on a cloud instance.
+Instructions for interacting with the app below.

 ### Instructions